 Athlete Leadership exists to empower athletes to develop leadership skills and utilize their voices to assume meaningful leadership roles, influence change in the Special Olympics movement, and educate communities around the world that results in positive life changes.

 Never taken an leadership course before?
 No problem!
-Leadership University is open to any Special Olympics athlete and their Unified partner of choice.
+This virtual Leadership University is open to any Special Olympics athlete, Unified partner or coach.

 Athlete Input Council

 Three times per year, Special Olympics Minnesota hosts an Athlete Input Council where athletes provide crucial feedback and ideas for strengthening our mission and organization.
 Lead by athlete leaders, this council gives Special Olympics athletes an opportunity to be agents of change in this movement and in their own communities.

 The council meets for one-hour sessions at Winter Games, Summer Games and Fall Games.
 For that hour, athletes discuss a predetermined topic and follow the guidelines that all ideas and opinions are heard and valued.

 At the end of each council session, the council leaders summarize and report back to Special Olympics Minnesota staff so they can include the feedback and ideas in their decision-making processes.

 If you would like to submit a topic or nominate an athlete for the council, please contact Nell Coonen-Korte at [email protected].